awye765/Stanford-ML-Course/Week 2/02-03-Multivariable Linear Regression - Gradient Descent in Practice - Feature Scaling.md

 <b>Dividing</b> the input values by the range (i.e. the maximum value minus the minimum value) of the input variables, resulting in a new range of just 1.

+#### Why use feature scaling?

+It speeds up gradient descent by making it require <b>fewer</b> iterations to get to a good solution.

+It:

+- Does <b>not</b> speed up solving for θ using the normal equation.
+The magnitude of feature values are <b>insignificant</b> in terms of computational cost.

+- Does <b>not</b> prevent the matrix X<sup>T</sup>X (used in the normal equation) from being non-invertible (singular / degenerate).

+- Is <b>not</b> necessary to prevent gradient descent from getting stuck in local optima.
+The cost function J(θ) for linear regression has no local optima.

 ## What is Mean Normalization?

 <b>Subtracting</b> the average value from an input variable from the values for that input variable, resulting in a new average value for the input variable of just zero.